Home

 Edgehill Battle ghosts

-In December 1662, upon hearing that large numbers of the public were travelling to to witness the recent Battle of Edgeware being re-enacted in all its bloody detail by phantom troops, King Charles I, sent his Royal Commission to investigate.
+In December 1662, upon hearing that large numbers of the public were travelling to to witness the recent Battle of Edgehill being re-enacted in all its bloody detail by phantom troops, King Charles I, sent his Royal Commission to investigate.

 The conclusion of that enquiry are held in the Public Record Office.